hildaskye/petal-stem/journals/Dylan_Winn.md

+## 7/27
+Helped David on screenshare and VS Code Share for Edit Plant function Same with Cindy on getting Navbar and Dashboard links working as expected

 ## 7/26
 Got front-end species list page working, and edited App.js imports with imports.js to make cleaner Got unit test done